SpenceKonde/DxCore/megaavr/extras/Comparison.md

-# DA vs tinyAVR 1-series peripherals
+# DA vs tinyAVR 1-series and megaAVR 0-series peripherals
 While reading datasheets, I looked for differences as those are places where the core would need to be adapted.
 These are some notes, presented without further editing.

 ## VREF